Kenneth Wolstenholme: Sports broadcasting

 Wolstenholme commentated on many English domestic football games of the 1950s and 1960s, including the first ever game featured on Match of the Day in 1964.
 He covered the FA Cup final in 1951 and then every year from 1953 to 1971, the year of Arsenal's "double".
 For the BBC he commentated on the 1960 European Cup Final between Real Madrid and Eintracht Frankfurt at Hampden Park, widely regarded as one of the greatest football matches ever played.
+Real won the match 7–3 before a record European Cup Final crowd of 127,000, all their goals scored by Puskas and di Stefano.

 "They think it's all over"

 Wolstenholme's unscripted delivery in the closing moments of the 1966 FIFA World Cup Final at Wembley Stadium included fourteen words that are among the best known in British sport commentary.
 With England leading 3–2 against West Germany, a small pitch invasion took place during injury time just as Geoff Hurst scored to put England 4–2 ahead.
 The events prompted Wolstenholme to say:

 "It is now" was added in an almost matter-of-fact way after Hurst had scored the goal.
 Since 1966, the phrase "they think it's all over" has become well known in modern English.
 Although unrehearsed, and spoken in the particular circumstances of the game, the words echoed to an extent those of German commentator Herbert Zimmermann – "It's over!
 Over!
 Over!
 Germany are the World Champions" – when West Germany won the 1954 World Cup against Hungary.